 The child nutrition program implemented new guidelines in meal nutrition standards.
-These changes ensure that meals are health, well-balanced and provide students the nutrition they need to be successful at school and educate them to develop healthy life-long eating habits.
+These changes ensure that meals are healthy, well-balanced, and provide students the nutrition they need to be successful at school and educate them to develop healthy life-long eating habits.

 The new standards include:

-- Larger portions and greater variety of fruits and vegetables.
-Students are required daily to take 1/2 cup fruit or 1/2 cup vegetables with their lunches.
+- Larger portions and a greater variety of fruits and vegetables.
+Students are required daily to take 1/2 cup fruit or 1/2 cup of vegetables with their lunches.

-- Half of the grains (breads, pasta, rice cereal and other breakfast foods) offered to students will be whole grain rich.
+- Half of the grains (bread, pasta, rice cereal, and other breakfast foods) offered to students will be whole grain-rich.

 Our meals don’t serve themselves.
 Come help us feed our kids!